darrell-plant/study-cards/README.md

 ## 🎨 Icons
 - `icon-192.png` and `icon-512.png` generated with ImageMagick for PWA manifest.

+## 📄 Usage tips
+- Tap JP area to increase font, EN area to decrease.
+- In Scroll mode, use arrows to move between items, and A/B/R to loop range.
+- Car Mode toggled via 🚗/🏠 icon.

 ## 📄 License
 MIT License © 2025